How do I read the Microsoft 365 Security assessment results?

 - A third-party SIEM receiving Microsoft 365 alerts.

-Manual-verification findings in the report include a plain description of what to verify and where to find the setting in the Microsoft admin centre..
+Manual verification findings in the report include a plain description of what to verify and where to find the setting in the Microsoft admin center.